 Have you considered using a complementary therapy to support your breast cancer treatment?

-Complementary therapies are different from complementary medicines, which are products that are taken, e.g. vitamin supplements.
+Complementary therapies are different from complementary medicines, which are non-prescription medicines available in health food shops, pharmacies or supermarkets (e.g. vitamin and mineral supplements).

 Should I use a complementary therapy?